Hodge-Gromov-Witten theory: Smooth hypersurfaces in weighted projective spaces

 \subsection{Hodge--Gromov--Witten theory for loop polynomials}

-In this section, we assume the loop-type arithmetic condition: there exist positive integers $a_1, \dotsc, a_N$ and $d$ such that
+In this subsection, we assume the loop-type arithmetic condition: there exist positive integers $a_1, \dotsc, a_N$ and~$d$ such that

-In particular, it gives the existence of a smooth (orbifold) hypersurface $X$ of degree $d$ in $\PP(\underline{w})$.
-Precisely, one such example is the vanishing locus of the loop polynomial

-Moreover, since Gromov--Witten theory is invariant under smooth deformations, we can refer to this example for our computations.
+In particular, this gives the existence of a smooth (orbifold) hypersurface $X$ of degree $d$ in $\PP(\underline{w})$.
+Precisely, one such example is the vanishing locus of the loop polynomial Moreover, since Gromov--Witten theory is invariant under smooth deformations, we can refer to this example for our computations.

-\begin{rem} In Theorem \ref{HGWloop}, we take the trivial character $\chi$ on $\cO(1)$ and then take its $d$-th power.
-It means that $\cO(d)$ has weight $-\cfrac{d t_j}{w_j}$ in the affine chart $x_j=1$.
-We refer to Remark \ref{afterloc2} below for another description of the action used on the line bundle $\cO(d)$. \end{rem}
+\begin{rem} In Theorem~\ref{HGWloop}, we take the trivial character $\chi$ on $\cO(1)$ and then take its $\supth{d}$ power.
+This means that $\cO(d)$ has weight $-\tfrac{d t_j}{w_j}$ in the affine chart $x_j=1$.
+We refer to Remark~\ref{afterloc2} below for another description of the action used on the line bundle $\cO(d)$. \end{rem}

-As in Theorem \ref{HGWchain}, we overcome the difficulty of non-convexity with the help of the Hodge bundle $\mathbb{E}$, but we change the $T$-action to the following: one rescales fibers of $\mathbb{E}$ by $t_N^{a_N}t_1$.
+As in Theorem~\ref{HGWchain}, we overcome the difficulty of non-convexity with the help of the Hodge bundle $\mathbb{E}$, but we change the $T$-action to the following: one rescales fibers of $\mathbb{E}$ by $t_N^{a_N}t_1$.
 Furthermore, we change the ambient space by performing a weighted blow-up.